facebookarchive/php-graph-sdk/docs/reference/Facebook.md

 )
 ```

-Sends a GET request to Graph and returns a `Facebook\FacebookResponse`.
+Sends a GET request to Graph and returns a `Facebook\Response`.

 `$endpoint`
 The url to send to Graph without the version prefix (required).